creichlin/esdi/readme.md

 Just trying out if di is possible with a much smaller codebase than all the other di frameworks calling themselves small.

-It will depend on aspectJ, aspectJ will do most of the heavy lifting.
+It will depend on javassist, javassist will do most of the heavy lifting.

 What?